inakiesk/To-do-list/README.md

     -Internet connection

 ### Install & Usage
-    -Download the files from the repository and view the page locally, very simple!
+    -Download the files from the repository, you can use git clone in your terminal.
+    -Once the files are downloaded you can open the files in your preferred browser.

 ## Author